Sarah Sutliff

 - Stagebuddy.com, "Crave"

 Sarah Sutliff is just a small town girl, living an actor's life in Brooklyn!
-A graduate of Wagner College where she headed the school's premier student-run theatre organization, Sarah has also studied at the Stella Adler Studio of Acting, the Pearl Theatre Conservatory, and is an alumna of the one year conservatory at the Atlantic Acting School.
-Sarah continues to study acting with Karen Kohlhaas of the Atlantic Theatre Company, and she studies voice under the incomparable David McCarthy.
+A graduate of Wagner College, Sarah has also studied at the Stella Adler Studio of Acting, the Pearl Theatre Conservatory, and is an alumna of the one year conservatory at the Atlantic Acting School.

-Sarah greatly enjoys helping to develop and performing in new works here in the city, and is currently the Artistic Director of a not-for-profit theatre company focusing on high quality theatre for children called The Rebel Playhouse.
-With the Rebel Playhouse, she has directed and choreographed two productions: Edna The Stomper which made its world premiere at the Chicago Fringe Festival in September of 2017, was honored with recognition as the top selling production of the Kid's Fringe, and went on to enjoy an extended run in NYC at The Tank.... and the NY premiere of Old Turtle and The Broken Truth which was nominated for New York Innovative Theatre Awards in the areas of Best Musical and Best Choreography, and went on to a short tour Upstate New York.
+Sarah greatly enjoys helping to develop and performing in new works here in the city, and was the founding Artistic Director of a not-for-profit theatre company focusing on high quality theatre for children called The Rebel Playhouse.
+With the Rebel Playhouse, she directed and choreographed multiple productions from 2016-2019.
+Edna The Stomper made its world premiere at the Chicago Fringe Festival in September of 2017, was honored with recognition as the top selling production of the Kid's Fringe, and went on to enjoy an extended run in NYC.
+Old Turtle and The Broken Truth was nominated for New York Innovative Theatre Awards in the areas of Best Musical and Best Choreography in 2017, and went on to a short tour in Upstate New York.